-Store-bought taco seasoning mix is loaded with sodium, MSG and other additives that you probably don’t want to think about, let alone eat.
-So, leave those little spice packets at the store, and start making your own.
+Store-bought taco seasoning is loaded with sodium, MSG and other additives that you probably don’t want to think about, let alone eat.
+So, leave those little spice packets at the store, and make this homemade taco seasoning mix instead.
 It’s cheaper, healthier and tastier, too.
 Here’s how.

 This recipe makes one cup of taco seasoning.
 That’s enough to season five pounds of meat.
 In my house that would work out to five taco dinners.

 6 Tablespoons chili powder (Here’s how to make your own)

 1-1/2 teaspoons crushed red pepper flakes (Here’s how to make your own